 - accepted and offered enrollment

-- accepted and offered a place in the waitpool if a given grade is full
+- accepted and offered a place in the waitpool if the given grade is full